Visualization of vortex sheets and half quantum vortices in the chiral odd-parity superconductor UPt$_{3}$: Acknowledgments

 \section{Acknowledgments}

 The authors thank J.P.
 Brison, J.R.
-Kirtley, M. K. Arfaoui and T. Winyard for useful discussions and T. Crozes for the SQUID fabrication. \paragraph*{Funding:} This work is supported by the French National Research Agency in the framework of the investissments d’avenir program (ANR-15-IDEX-02) ANR-22-CE30-0040-02, PGC was funded by the Nanosciences Foundation in Grenoble (France) and the GreQuE Cofund programme 810504 \paragraph*{Author contributions:} P.G.C. carried out the SSM experiment, analyzed the data and contributed to the writing, V.O.D. carried out the first SSM experiments and contributed to the writing, A.D.H. and D.A. grew and characterized the crystals at CEA Grenoble and contributed to the writing, K.H. supervised the project, analyzed the data and contributed to the writing.
+Kirtley, M. K. Arfaoui and T. Winyard for useful discussions and T. Crozes for the SQUID fabrication. \paragraph*{Funding:} This work is supported by the French National Research Agency in the framework of the investissments d’avenir program (ANR-15-IDEX-02) ANR-22-CE30-0040-02, PGC was funded by the Nanosciences Foundation in Grenoble (France) and the GreQuE Cofund programme 810504 \paragraph*{Author contributions:} P.G.C. carried out the SSM experiment, analyzed the data and contributed to the writing, V.O.D. carried out the first SSM experiments and contributed to the writing, M-K. A. carried out the most recent SSM experiments and contributed to the writing A.D.H. and D.A. grew and characterized the crystals and contributed to the writing, Scanning SQUID Data was analyzed by P.G.C., V.O.D., M.-K. A., A.D.H and K.H.
+The project was supervised by K.H. and he contributed to the writing.

 \paragraph*{Competing interests:} There are no competing interests to declare. \paragraph*{Data and materials availability:} CNRS openData serveur